• Duration

 Sample Itinerary- subject to change

 This day is optional and is on your own.
-Virtually all flights coming from N.America arrive in the evening, so you will likely need to arrive a day early (Tuesday, Jan 7th) in order to make our 9am start to the trip in January 8th.
+Virtually all flights coming from N.America arrive in the evening, so you will likely need to arrive a day early (Wednesday, Jan 20th) in order to make our 9am start to the trip on January 21rst.

 Arrive at New Chitose Airport in Sapporo, Japan.